Teaching Assistant Apprenticeship

 • Work collaboratively and constructively with the whole school community.

-In this ever-changing digital age, investing in a Content Creator apprenticeship is undoubtedly a wise move.
-Did you know your investment in training an apprentice is a savvy one?
+With increasing demand for skilled teachers and teaching support staff, investing in an expert Teaching Assistant apprenticeship is undoubtedly a wise move.
+In addition to this, funding is available too?
 Read about the government's support for apprenticeships here, or read our blog post 'The Cost of Apprenticeships: A Shrewd Investment for Employers' for more information.